- Well socialized, comfortable in a group of dogs

 - Do not bring their bowls.
 We have many.

 - Do not bring beds & blankets.
 We have plenty of all shapes and sizes (even some heated!)
 You are welcome to bring one but it is not necessary.
+If you do bring a bed we will not be responsible for any damage that may occur to it.

 What paperwork is required?

-- Boarding Agreement You will receive this document electronically for signature. (below for reference only)
+- Boarding Agreement You will receive this document electronically for signature.

 - A copy of current vaccination records from your veterinarian.